eoinhurrell/erinite/README.md

 development of both server and client in Clojure(Script) as highly decoupled, reactive, composable components.

+**WARNING: Erinite is pre-alpha and should be considered experimental**

 ## Rationale

 Most of the existing web frameworks follow the "traditional" MVC-like models and